EmparYahui/urban-oer-chinese/README.md

 ---

+## Recommended citation

+If you use or adapt this repository, please cite it as follows:

+Empar Yahui.
+(2026). *Urban Linguistic Landscape OER for Task-Based Chinese Learning (A1–A2)*.
+GitHub repository. https://github.com/EmparYahui/urban-oer-chinese

+This repository is associated with a research-based study on open, multimodal, and urban task-based language learning.

+---

 ## 📍 Citation

 If you use or adapt this repository, please cite the associated research article (forthcoming or submitted to EUROCALL-related publication venue).